vishvAsa/AgamaH/AryaH/hinduism/sAmya-vaiShamye/tattvam/mantraH/_index.md

 ## What is the power of mantra-s?

-- It is an aid to concentrating the mind on the deity or a sentiment.
+- It is an aid to concentrating the mind on the deity or a sentiment or even an entire philosophy.
 This is often true in the context of a ritual.

 ### siddhi-s
 - Many attribute supernatural effects beyond it - mAraNa, vashIkaraNa, uchChATana, stambhana, mohana, vidveShaNa ...
 All these are said to be possible with mastery (siddhi) over a single mantra and knowledge of appropriate rituals.